 You Can Get Married in an Overwater Bungalow

 Depending on the resort, you can ask them to arrange an intimate destination wedding ceremony in your overwater bungalow.
-Alternately, there may be a chapel on the premises.
+Alternately, there may be a chapel nearby.

 If you book far enough in advance and desire so, you can buy out the entire resort so that your guests can be accommodated in your little slice of heaven.